 Analyze why customers churn

-The reasons of course will be different for every business, so it’s crucial to develop your own analysis.
+The reasons, of course, will be different for every business, so it’s crucial to develop your own analysis.

 One of the simplest ways to discover why customers have left is through a questionnaire upon exit.

-Similar to following up as mentioned earlier, you can always follow up with an email or phone call to ask why they left.
+Similar to following up, as mentioned earlier, you can always follow up with an email or phone call to ask why they left.

-Customers churning is a serious problem that many businesses face, especially in the subscription and SAAS markets.
+User churn is a serious problem that many businesses face, especially in the subscription and SAAS markets.